williambdean/williambdean/README.md

 My name is Will Dean.
 My background is in Statistics and have been working as a Data Scientist in the transportation and real estate industries.

-I enjoy working with geographical data and exploring user behavior.
+I enjoy working with geographical data, exploring user behavior, and seeing where they intersect.

 The tools I reach for frequently are Python and Docker.
 I will use libraries like: